NEONScience/NEON-quick-start-guides/DP1.10111.001/Standard.calculations.md

 The [Working with NEON Site Management Data](https://www.neonscience.org/resources/learning-hub/tutorials/site-management) tutorial demonstrates how to access and work with NEON Site Management Data.

-In additions, the [neonSiteMgmtEventData](https://github.com/NEONScience/neonSiteMgmtEventData) code package includes tools to filter, summarize, and spatially visualize disturbance and management event data.
+In addition, the [neonSiteMgmtEventData](https://github.com/NEONScience/neonSiteMgmtEventData) code package includes tools to filter, summarize, and spatially visualize disturbance and management event data.